djourd1/trainR2022/content/en/tidyverse/00_Chp_SubsetRows.md

 ---

 ## Learning objectives
-Often when you want to understand your data or exclude some individuals that are outside the scope of the analysis you want to conduct, you will need to select subsamples of your data set.
+Often when you want to understand your data or exclude some individuals that are outside the scope of your analysis, you will need to select subsamples of your data set.

-In this section, you will learn how to take a subset of a data frame.
-This will be our first encounter with the package `dplyr` and the use of the pipe for chaining commands.
+In this chapter, you will learn how to select specific rows of your data frame.
+This is our first encounter with the package `dplyr` and the use of the pipe for chaining commands.
 This is an important section, as you will be using this kind of syntax for all the subsequent types of data manipulations.

-At the end of the section, you should be able to select specific rows of a data set that will be selected :
+At the end of the chapter, you should be able to select specific rows of a data set that will be selected :

 + by their row number
 + a logical criteria based on the different variables describing the rows
 + randomly

-First, lets rename the dataframe gapminder with a shorter name, and let's add a column `row_no`.
-That colum is not really essential, but it will help visualizing the rows that have been selected.
+First, let's rename the dataframe `gapminder` with a shorter name, and let's add a column `row_no`.
+That column is not really essential, but it will help visualizing the rows that have been selected.